DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 In the last few years, some commercial genomic services have allowed users to upload their own genomic and personal phenotypic information.
-While most users are just interested in their own results, this has a reasonable large potential for risk - a targetted data submission, randomly shuffling input phenotypic information would weaken the database for assocciation analysis.
+While most users are just interested in their own results, this has a reasonable large potential for risk - a targeted data submission, randomly shuffling input phenotypic information would weaken the database for association analysis.

 # In the media
-I notice that reports of medical espionage in public media are not alway accurately defined.
+I notice that reports of medical espionage in public media are not always accurately defined.
-The newstory of a former University Of Florida researcher indicted for scheme to defraud has, in other places, been framed more like someone working under cover for China rather than the more accurate description of someone committing fraud for failing to report overseas funding sources [4].
+The news story of a former University Of Florida researcher indicted for scheme to defraud has, in other places, been framed more like someone working under cover for China rather than the more accurate description of someone committing fraud for failing to report overseas funding sources [4].
-There are examples of stolden research IP for personal gain, such as the "hospital researcher sentenced to prison for conspiring to steal trade secrets, sell them in China" [5].
+There are examples of stolen research IP for personal gain, such as the "hospital researcher sentenced to prison for conspiring to steal trade secrets, sell them in China" [5].
 In this case, after ten years in the field the researcher was accused of "stealing exosome-related trade secrets concerning the research,